abhi-kv29/abhi-kv29/README.md

 <!-- Unordered lists -->

 -   I am currently Pursuing my Bachelors in **Electronics and Communications Engineering.**
--   I am currently working on Fullstack Personal Projects.
+-   I am currently working on Web App Personal Projects.
 -   I am currently learning Java and Selenium.
 -   In future I would like to learn Neural Networks and Tensorflow.